imehedi/handy-scripts/README.md

 # handy-scripts
-a collection of scripts/libraries i use/d
+A collection of scripts/libraries i use/d